-If you’re trying to figure out how much to spend on a home, remember that there’s more to your home purchase than the loan payment.
+If you’re trying to figure out how much to spend on a home, remember that there’s more to your home purchase than the monthly mortgage payment.

 Taxes and insurance are often added to your monthly payment automatically.
 Your lender collects funds from you, places the money in escrow, and pays required expenses on your behalf.

-Other costs of home ownership can be surprisingly high.
+Other costs of homeownership can be surprisingly high.
 You might not pay those expenses monthly, but it’s helpful for some people to budget for a monthly savings amount for those costs.
-You’ll need to maintain your property, replace appliances periodically, and more.
+You need to maintain your property, replace appliances periodically, and more.

-Some people suggest a budget of one percent of your property value per year for maintenance, but it’s easy to go higher than that, especially on older properties.
-If you need to buy furniture or make upgrades before moving in, you’ll face additional up-front costs.
+Some people suggest a budget of 1% of your property value each year for maintenance, but it’s easy to go higher than that, especially with older properties.
+If you need to buy furniture or make upgrades before moving in, you face additional up-front costs.